 A flat delivery fee applies with a minimum order of $50.

-Known for their innovative creations based off of local Chinese cuisine favourites, seafood veteran Majestic Bay offers a modern take on distinctly Singaporean seafood.
-Their Stewed Signature Lobster Noodles ($68) is a smooth, silky dream featuring a sizeable, succulent lobster and beehoon soaked in savoury gravy.
+Known for their innovative creations based off of local Chinese cuisine favourites, seafood veteran Majestic Bayoffers a modern take on distinctly Singaporean seafood.
+Their Stewed Signature Lobster Noodles ($60) is a smooth, silky dream.
+Featuring a sizeable, succulent lobster atop beehoon soaked in savoury gravy.

-Peckish eaters will be delighted by their dimsum bites, such as their Pan Seared Chili Crab Meat Buns ($5.50 for 3) and many more dimsum options ranging across meat, vegetables and even their famous too-cute-to-eat yellow rubber ducklings.
+Peckish eaters will be delighted by their dimsum bites.
+The Pan Seared Chili Crab Meat Buns ($6 for 4), other dim sum options and their too-cute-to-eat yellow rubber ducklings will surely entice.

 What happens when a jolly American seafood diner meets Singaporean’s heartland cuisine?
 You’ll get the eclectic, funky mix that is Dancing Crab.

-Hailing from the well-known lineage of Tunglok’s restaurants, this restaurant features bold, fusion flavours like their Live Crab Combo with Cajun Sauce ($105) and Live Lobster Roll ($38.50) which is the closest thing you can get to a buttery American hotdog roll made of lobster that comes with a side of sweet potato or truffle fries.
+Hailing from the well-known lineage of TungLok’s restaurants, this restaurant features bold, fusion flavours like their Live Crab Combo with Cajun Sauce ($105) and Live Lobster Roll ($38.50).
+Probably the closest thing you can get to a buttery American hotdog roll made of lobster with a sinful side.
 Grab a partner or a group of friends and get your hands messy with their finger-lickin’ grub.
 A flat delivery fee of $5 applies with a minimum order of $50.

 Try the Braised Crab Vermicelli with Ginger and Spring Onion ($95), a dish that resembles homemade comfort food.
-Braised with vermicelli, ginger, spring onions, and garlic, the minimal garnish enhances and accents the sweetness of the succulent crab meat, and the silky beehoon mops up the gravy like a dream, leaving nothing left behind.
+Braised with vermicelli, ginger, spring onions, and garlic, the minimal garnish enhances and accents the sweetness of the succulent crab meat.
+The silky beehoon mops up the gravy like a dream, leaving nothing left behind.

-Famous Treasure is a heritage-rich seafood restaurant specialising in Hokkien, Teochew and Cantonese cuisine, a go-to place to bring your Asian parents and grandparents to on special occasions.
+Famous Treasure is a heritage-rich seafood restaurant specialising in Hokkien, Teochew and Cantonese cuisine.
+A definite go-to place to bring your Asian parents and grandparents to on special occasions.

-If you’re in the mood for something lighter and fresher on the palate, their Strengthen Your Internals Steamed Cod ($54) will hit the spot.
-Prepared with a vast array of herbs like cordycep flower, black garlic, tangerine, wolfberry and shredded ginger, this immunity-boosting fresh fish dish is the perfect counterbalance to a spread of heavily flavoured dishes.
+If you’re in the mood for something lighter, try the Strengthen Your Internals Steamed Cod ($54).
+The dish is prepared with a vast array of herbs like cordyceps flower, black garlic, tangerine, wolfberry, and shredded ginger.
+The immunity-boosting dish is the perfect counterbalance to a spread of heavily flavoured dishes.

-Momma Kongs‘ chili crab wins on two fronts: its delicious crabs are prepared without MSG and they go by a fixed price of $55 for a 650g air-flown Sri Lankan crab so you won’t have to worry about a shocking bill at the end of your meal.
+Momma Kongs‘ chili crab wins on two fronts.
+Its delicious crabs are prepared without MSG and they go by a fixed price of S$55 for a 650g air-flown Sri Lankan crab.
+A reasonable price no doubt.